 This new solution helped EnergyCo to forecast its power generation and affected multiple aspects of the operations.
 EnergyCo was able to meet up with 70-80% of the power promised to the Utilities and reduce penalties with a huge margin.

 Earlier, EnergyCo faced challenges with generating asset maintenance reports.
 It demanded manual efforts to analyze data from multiple sources and then conclude this data in the form of insights.
 This process had the possibility to compromise on accuracy of insights.
 The Azure PaaS solution automated report generation and reduced the response time of the solution to few seconds.
 Now the team at EnergyCo can have automated reports whenever desired.
 The accuracy of these reports has increased.
-Leveraging Azure Machine Learning has resulted in predicting algorithms which provide asset health reports efficiently.
+Predictive analytics consulting team at Saviant created, trained, and deployed ML algorithms which provide asset health reports efficiently.
 This helps predicting power generation, organize timely maintenance cycles for assets, reduce the gap between promised and transmitted power to Utilities and reduce penalties.

 EnergyCo experiences 5000 concurrent users and 450 wind turbines generating 10 PB data per year.
 Today, EnergyCo feels hopeful of powering a greener tomorrow.